majordomo/majordomo/README.md

 }
 ```

 Rooms must have an identifier that will be used when accessing sensors and actors from rules.
-Therefore sensor and actors names only need to be unique within a room or the house.
+Therefore sensor and actor names only need to be unique within a room or the house.

 ### Supported sensors

 Currently the following sensors are supported:

-* *LightSensor* (@light): The light sensors returns a light level between 0.0 and 1.0.
-The higher the values is the brighter it is.
+* *LightSensor* (@light): The light sensor returns a light level between 0.0 and 1.0.
+The higher the value is the brighter it is.

 * *TemperatureSensor* (@temp): The temperature sensor returns the current temperature as a float value in degrees Celsius.

-* *RainSensor* (@rain): The rain sensor return true if it's raining, false otherwise.
+* *RainSensor* (@rain): The rain sensor returns true if it's raining, false otherwise.
 The rain sensor can only be attached to a house.

 * *SwitchSensor* (@switch): The switch sensor is a normal analogous switch that can be turned on or off.
 Switches cannot be assigned to the house.

 * *NumberSensor* (@number): The number sensor represents a number pad to enter a value into the system like the desired room temperature.
 Numpads must be assigned to a room.

-* *ClockSensor* (@clock): The clock sensor returns the current daytime as a float.
+* *ClockSensor* (@clock): The clock sensor returns the current daytime (24h) as a float.
 Minutes are represented as fractions between .00 and .59.
 Only houses can be equipped with a clock.
 There is currently no support for different time flows due to quantum effects within the same building.

 ### Supported actors